 Go n-éirí an t-ádh agus an aimsir libh!

-Michael Ring T.D., Minister of State for Regional Economic Development
+Michael Ring T.D., Minister for Rural and Community Development